Setting Up an AI Client

 Whichever connection method you use, first enable the MCP server in ATLAS.ti.

-In ATLAS.ti, go to File > Options > ATLAS.ti and enable the MCP server option.
+In ATLAS.ti, go to File > Options > ATLAS.ti and, in the MCP Server section, turn on Enable MCP Server.

 Using the MCP Bundle (Claude Desktop)

-The MCP bundle (a .mcpb file) is the easiest way to connect.
-Claude Desktop can install this bundle directly, so no manual configuration is needed.
-This bundle method is currently specific to Claude Desktop; for other clients, see Using a manual HTTP configuration below.
+The MCP bundle (a .mcpb file) is the easiest way to connect Claude Desktop.
+This bundle method is specific to Claude Desktop; for other clients, see Using LM Studio or Using a manual HTTP configuration below.

 Launch Claude and go to File > Settings > Extensions > Advanced Settings > Install Extension.
-Navigate to the C: drive, select the .mcpb file, and click Install.
+Navigate to the location where you saved the bundle, select the .mcpb file, and click Install.
 If you are prompted to confirm, click Install to complete the installation.

 If you already had installed an older version of the MCP bundle, do the following in Claude: Go to File > Settings > Extensions > Advanced Settings > Install Extension, click Uninstall and then click Install to install the new version.